phiroict/PoC_py_complete/Readme.md

-The application is split over two repos, one (`app repo`) that contains the source code and the container build instructions, the other (`infra repo`) has the infrastructure manifests for k8s in the Kustomise format.
+The application is split over two repos, one (`app repo`) that contains the source code and the container build instructions, the other (`infra repo`) has the infrastructure manifests for k8s in the Kustomize format.
 The CI picks up the `app repo` and builds the image.
 The image sha256 is then pushed into the `infra repo` that is monitored by the
 CD that will apply the changes on the k8s cluster.